redkite-labs/RedKiteCms/docs/contribute/contribute.md

 If you are submitting a new Block, be sure to have properly added unit tests to cover the code and functional tests.

 ## Write new tests
-While the most part of code is covered by automated tests, these may always be improved by new tests.
+While most of the code is covered by automated tests, these can always be improved by new tests.

 ## Submit your Theme or Block bundles
 If you want to share your awesome Theme or Block bundles with the community, you need to maintain them on a repository at github.